stanford-mse-125-2025/mse-125-2025-website/schedule.md

 Correlation, simple linear regression, confidence & prediction intervals

-Optional reading: Part III of S]tatistics, and selected topics from Chapter 13 of All of Statistics
+Optional reading: Part III of Statistics, and selected topics from Chapter 13 of All of Statistics

 ## Week 5: Career Panel and Quiz